 - Take a cold shower or at least wash my face with cold water- it is good hydrotherapy for depression and anxiety!

-- As basic as it sounds, I love to look at myself in the mirror and list 5 things I love about myself and my life.
+- As basic as it sounds, I love to look at myself in the mirror and list five things I love about myself and my life.
 Then, I proceed to smile in the mirror and admire and appreciate that smile.
 This always boosts my mood and reminds me that I am important and that I have a purpose.

 - Practice some simple yoga poses for depression and practice pranayama, or substitute it for a mindful walk.